Eppstein school shooting: Perpetrator

 Karel Charva, a native from Prague, Czechoslovakia and follower of Alexander Dubček, fled to West Germany in 1968 when the Soviet-led intervention ended the Prague Spring.
 After living in a camp at Zirndorf for a while he was finally granted the status of a political refugee in 1971.
 Stating he was a psychologist and wanting to become a teacher, Charva moved to Mörfelden-Walldorf and later to Darmstadt, where he began working as a taxi driver for a Frankfurt cab company.
 In 1976 he was arrested and convicted for loosening the nuts on the front wheels of two cars.
 Though the motives behind this deed are unknown, it was suggested that it might have been politically motivated.

 Living in Frankfurt since 1981, where he found a job as security guard, Charva was known by his neighbours as a loner and very reserved person, who spent whole nights typing on his typewriter and studying chemistry and mathematics, apparently to become a teacher.
 He was also a member of a local gun club and legally purchased the two weapons used in the shooting in 1981.
 In the last weeks of his life he was described as increasingly aggressive.

-The motive behind Charva's shooting remains unknown, though it was speculated that pent-up anger and frustration about failing to bring his aspiring attempts to qualify as a teacher to fruition could have been a cause.
+The motive behind Charva's shooting remains unknown, though it was speculated by the Hamburger Abendblatt newspaper that pent-up anger and frustration about failing to bring his aspiring attempts to qualify as a teacher to fruition could have been a cause.